govenius/pdata/docs/index.rst

   # Assuming the DataView d from example above:
   xa = d.to_xarray("S21", coords=[ "frequency", "VNA power" ])

+.. note:: Xarray is well-suited for N-dimensional parameter/coordinate
+          sweeps that were executed with nested for loops in which the looped coordinate values in each loop were selected mostly independent of other coordinates.
+More precisely, xarray will be an efficient representation if the measured coordinates (x,y,...,z) span most of X⊗Y...⊗Z, where X (Y) is a vector of all unique x (y) in the data set, etc.
+          Otherwise there will be lots of empty values in the xarray, which are filled with :code:`fill_value` (:code:`np.nan` by default).

+.. note:: Usually, you'll want to use setpoints, rather than measured
+          values, as coordinates in an xarray.
+If a coordinate :code:`c` is instead a measured value, you probably want to specify coarse graining with :code:`coarse_graining={c:
+          <Delta>}`, which causes coordinates differing by at most
+          :code:`<Delta>` to be interpreted as the same coordinate.

+.. note:: Note that if the same coordinate combination is repeated
+          more than once in the data set, only the last measured value will appear in the output xarray.
+If you want to preserve information about repetitions, add another coordinate for the repetition number.

+.. note:: Spaces, dashes and other special characters in coordinate
+          names are replaced automatically by underscores, as spaces don't work well with xarray syntax.

 Converting a DataView object :code:`d` to a `Pandas
 <https://pandas.pydata.org/>`_ data frame::